 bind 192.150.5.0/24

-Important: When binding Redis to an IP address or subnet, it is strongly recommended to enforce a password for heightened security.
+When binding Redis to an IP address or subnet, it is strongly recommended that a password be enforced for heightened security.

 To add an extra layer of protection to your Redis instance, you can set a password for authentication.